aronweston/handbook/javascript-basics.md

 You can declare variables one of two ways:

-1. The `const` keyword
+1. **The ```const``` keyword**

 `const` represents constant and should be used for variables that you want to access globally and intend to reference more than once.
 An example being:

    `const age = 25;`

 2. The `let` keyword
 `let` is a more temporary and flexible approach to defining variables as the variable can be constantly redefined throughout a file or function.
 This can be very useful in multiple situations.
 In the example below, the final age will be 22.

    ```javascript
    let age = 25;
    age = 20;
    age = 22;
    ```

 3. The `var` keyword

-   this is an ES5 remnant and is rarely used due   to its flexibility within the global and function scope.
-It's easier to change the value of `var` than the more scope specific ES6 variants, `let` and `const`.
+`var` is an ES5 remnant and is rarely used due to its flexibility within the global and function scope.
+It's easier to change the value of `var` than the more scope specific ES6 variants, `let` and `const` and expose client side code to more security risks.
 Basically, don't use `var` anymore.
 If you want more info, [this is a good article.](https://levelup.gitconnected.com/stop-using-var-to-declare-variables-in-javascript-6c0caec16f43)

 ## console.log();